NickCulbertson/Complete-iOS-Toolkit/README.md

 # Complete-iOS-Toolkit
-This project includes the implementation of some of the most popular iOS native features: iap, admob, push notifications, etc.
+This project includes the implementation of some of the most popular iOS native features including:

+• In-App Purchases

+• Ad Banners (Admob)

+• Push Notifications

+• Rate This App

+• JSON Data Storage

 ## Edit "local.json" to customize the app.